kaiyoux/p_cmd_runr/src/p_cmd_runr/README.md

 ```

-For more information on other functions and class methods, load the package and use the Python help() function to inspect them, or check the source code.
+For more information on other functions and class methods, load the package and use the Python help() function to inspect them, or check the [source code](https://github.com/kaiyoux/p_cmd_runr).

-# How To Use The gp_cmd_runr.py Script
+# How To Use The gp_cmd_runr Script

-The gp_cmd_runr.py script is a general purpose and flexible means of automatically running commands remotely on one or more service node(s) using SSH(/AMOS/MOSHELL).
+The gp_cmd_runr script is a general purpose and flexible means of automatically running commands remotely on one or more service node(s) using SSH(/AMOS/MOSHELL).
 It allows you to jump from node to node, with the option of running commands on each node.
 **PLEASE MAKE SURE THAT YOU MANUALLY TEST THE COMMANDS ON THE INTENDED NODE(S) BEFORE RUNNING THEM
 AUTOMATICALLY WITH THIS SCRIPT.**

 The script is controlled by one or more configuration files.
-See Definitions and the example configuration files section below to have an idea on how to write your own configuration file(s).
+See Definitions and the Example Configuration Files section below to have an idea on how to write your own configuration file(s).

 ### Prerequisite (skip this if the p_cmd_runr package install was successful):